deemson/pydto/README.md

 assert datetime(2008, 12, 3, 13, 5, 15) == native_obj['aDate']
 ```

 You need to create a schema object.
-Schema describes structure of your
+Schema describes the structure of your
 DTO and types in it.
 Next you will call one of the two main methods of the
 Schema object: